 And number four, over-medicalization of children.

-Now, are you like I am completely underwhelmed by that conclusion?
+Now, are you, like I am, completely underwhelmed by that conclusion?

 Here's my problem.

-So I have questions which you should not confuse.
+So I have questions, which you should not confuse.

 This is a good time to make sure that people understand the right frame for this.

-unless it's maybe something about persuasion, you know, if something that's in my line of expertise, which is narrow.
+You know, if something that's in my line of expertise, which is narrow.

-I try to present myself as you, which is I read the news and I go, there's something missing here.
+I try to present myself as you, which is I read the news and I go, ah, there's something missing here.

 Wait, what?